 Numerous studies show that most caseworkers fiercely believe mothers share the blame for abuse.
-In the 1990s, a series of studies showed that sixty-seven to eighty-six percent of all CPS professionals placed some blame on mothers, both for father-daughter incest and for extra-familial sexual abuse.
-Some studies asked caseworkers to assign relative responsibility for the abuse.
-In these, the fractional share of responsibility attributed to mothers for the abuse ranged from eleven to twenty-one percent.
-Australia, Jan Breckenridge and Eileen Baldry found that sixty-one percent of child protection workers felt that some mothers knew of the abuse, while one in ten believed that most mothers actually knew about the abuse.
-Australia In the United States, Patricia Ryan and colleagues found that in 82.3% of the case reports from five
+In the 1990s, a series of studies showed that 70 to 86% of all CPS professionals placed some blame on mothers, both for father-daughter incest and for extra-familial sexual abuse.
+141 Some studies asked caseworkers to assign relative responsibility for the abuse.
+In these, the fractional share of responsibility attributed to mothers for the abuse ranged from 11 to 21%.
+142 In Australia, Jan Breckenridge and Eileen Baldry found that 61% of child protection workers felt that some mothers knew of the abuse, while one in ten believed that most mothers actually knew about the abuse.
+143 In the United States, Patricia Ryan and colleagues found that in 82.3% of the case reports from five state, county, and private welfare agencies, caseworkers believed the mothers knew about the abuse before it was reported.
+144 statutory provision which explicitly provides for the removal of perpetrators, courts have held that the perpetrator can be removed from the family home.
+See, e.g., In re Macomber, 461 N.W.2d 671, 673-74 (Mich.
+1990).